rust-lang/book/src/ch08-03-hashmaps.md

 your code and find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different *hasher*.
 A hasher is an object that implements the `BuildHasher` trait.
-We'll be talking about traits and how to implement them in Chapter XX.
+We'll be talking about traits and how to implement them in Chapter 10.

 ## Summary